Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/sling-model-injectors/parent-resource-valuemap-value/index.md

 ## How to Use

-- Inject the properties into your component’s Sling Model using the `@ParentResourceValueMapValue` annotation.
+- Inject the properties into your component's Sling Model using the `@ParentResourceValueMapValue` annotation.
 - Set the `maxLevel` property value if you know the level of the parent, or the parent of the parent component, which has the property you need.
 - Please note that if `maxLevel` is not explicitly set, it will set to default value `-1`.